adilmuhammad6422/raspberrypi-irobot/README.md

 ## Usage
 Now that the pi is setup do this:
-1. Startup the linksys router, connect your laptop to it. youll get the server ip.
-For the linksys router, the first assigne
+0. Startup the linksys router, connect your laptop to it. youll get the server ip.
+For the linksys router, the first assigned ip is 192.168.1.110
-1. Connect the pi with the roomba and battery.
-Keep the pi off by turning the battery pack off.
-2. Run server.py on pc, making sure it is connected to the router
+1. Run server.py on pc, making sure it is connected to the router
+2. Connect the pi with the battery, turn off by double pressing the power button.
+Connect the pi with the roomba with the cables
-3. Turn on the roomba first - TODO: ask nathan/adil whether we should turn the pi first or roomba first
+3. Turn on the roomba first.
+Power light should flicker red and yellow then remain on yellow.
-4. Turn on the batteries of the pis.
+4. Turn on the batteries of the pis (single click).
 This should turn on the pi.
-You should hear a beep sound from the roomba and see on the server that the pis are connecting.
+You should hear a beep sound from the roomba, the power light should go off and see on the server that the pis are connecting.
 5. Send the command "runDemo 60" via the server.
 All the roombas should start moving forward at 0.2m/s for 60 seconds while turning left/right if it bumps into anything on its left/right and turning 180° if it senses a virtual wall.
    1. Optionally, within the 60s you can send the command "stop" from the server.
 All the roombas should stop momentarily.

+## Hardware issues
+- if after connecting everything, turning the roomba on first, then the pi, waiting 10s and then you hear a second beep but the light stays on -> pi cannot communicate with the roomba. likely an issue of the wiring.